m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 ![](https://assets.omscs.io/F9E2FC3A-308E-4DFB-AE68-6ECA2C676103.png)

-We don’t have to set all of the elements in a row or column to the same value.
+We don't have to set all of the elements in a row or column to the same value.
 If we assign a column or row to a list, each element will be set to the corresponding value in the list.

 For example, we can set the fourth column of `a` to the values 1 through 5 with the following assignment: